- Library Overview

 |Portrait of Elizabeth Patterson Bonaparte, George D'Almaine after Gilbert Stuart, 1856, Maryland Historical Society, Gift of Mrs. Charles Joseph Bonaparte, xx.5.78|

 With hundreds of objects and reams of documents, the Maryland Historical Society is the official keeper of Elizabeth's memories.
-On view from June 9, 2013 - June 9, 2014, the "Woman of Two Worlds:" Elizabeth Patterson Bonaparte and Her Quest for an Imperial Legacy exhibit marks the first time the Maryland Historical Society has featured a exhibition exclusively devoted to a historical female figure.
+On view now and extended indefinitely, the "Woman of Two Worlds:" Elizabeth Patterson Bonaparte and Her Quest for an Imperial Legacy exhibit marks the first time the Maryland Historical Society has featured a exhibition exclusively devoted to a historical female figure.

 The Dramatic Life of Elizabeth Patterson Bonaparte

 Elizabeth Patterson Bonaparte, born in Baltimore in 1785, was the oldest daughter of thirteen children.
 Her father was William Patterson, an Irish shipping merchant and one of the wealthiest men in Maryland.
 Elizabeth attended Madame Lacombe's Academy and studied history, culture, mathematics and French, a skill that would later prove useful.
 She grew into a great beauty - a woman of dainty stature and an ivory complexion and a celebrated bosom.
 Her taste for the latest European fashions inspired her to wear gowns considered risqué by American standards.